International Health Certificates

 Once you’ve completed the checklist, schedule an appointment with Beltsville Animal Hospital.

-Print out the checklist and any country-specific paperwork, if necessary (Remember, we can provide APHIS Form 7001).
+Print out the checklist and any country-specific paperwork, if necessary.

 Visit us to get help completing the health and paperwork requirements, and have a fun trip!